-The classic example of what not to do occurred June 8, 1984 when Columbia opened Ivan Reitman’s action fantasy GHOSTBUSTERS and Warner Bros. launched Joe Dante’s action fantasy GREMLINS.
+The classic example of what not to do occurred on June 8, 1984, when Columbia opened Ivan Reitman’s action fantasy GHOSTBUSTERS and Warner Bros. launched Joe Dante’s action fantasy GREMLINS.
 Both were going to play best to younger males.
-Both studios wanted to kick-off that weekend because in those days early June was when most schools had just closed for the summer, so younger males were now able to see movies all week long.
+Both studios wanted to kick off that weekend because in those days early June was when most schools had just closed for the summer, so younger males were now able to see movies all week long.

 GHOSTBUSTERS looked the strongest.
 Reitman had already directed hit comedies like MEATBALLS (1979 – $43M) & STRIPES (1981 – $85M).
 His new film had big star power – Bill Murray, Dan Aykroyd & Sigourney Weaver.